 The third General Session was entitled “Family Panel: What About Me?
 Stories of Recovery from High-Risk and Underserved Populations.”
 Dr. Ovidio Bermudez moderated this panel discussion in which members shared their amazing, sometimes humorous, and heart-warming stories of courage and inspiration in pursuit of recovery.
 Singers and songwriters, Anita and Natalie Falk, who performed at the previous evening’s social gathering, received a warm welcome when they were introduced as NEDA Ambassadors.

-In the fourth and final General Session, Timothy Wilson, PhD, presented “Treatment of Binge Eating Disorder: Current Research and Clinical Implications.”
+In the fourth and final General Session, Timothy Wilson, PhD, presented “Treatment of Binge Eating Disorder: Current Research and Center Implications.”
 He provided evidence that led him to propose a need for “Rebooting Psychotherapy” to include technology, non-traditional treatment providers and self-help interventions to address the significant gap in the treatment of BED.